 When Porsche revealed its 911 Speedster concept earlier this year, there wasn’t a doubt in our minds that a production version would follow.
 The evidence was compelling: it was driveable, they called it a “road-ready study,” and Porsche has done the Speedster thing with the 911 plenty of times before.

-It’s littered with nods to the past including “Talbot-style’ wing mirrors, a super-shiny filler cap placed slap bang in the middle of the bonnet and a Guards Red finish to match the ‘G-Model’ 1988 911 Speedster.
+The concept is littered with nods to the past including “Talbot-style’ wing mirrors, a super-shiny filler cap placed slap bang in the middle of the bonnet and a Guards Red finish to match the ‘G-Model’ 1988 911 Speedster.

 The top part of the body has been extensively modified to give the classic Speedster look.
 There are shortened window frames, a more heavily-raked windscreen and a new rear deck with a ‘double-bubble’ design.
 There’s no folding roof - instead, you’ll need to fit a Tonneau cover if the heavens open.